Specialized High Schools Admissions Test (SHSAT)

 - There are many prep books that you can buy at a local bookstore or online.
-Most cost between $10 and $20 each.
-These books provide many of the same kinds of tips and advice that you’d get in a prep class.
-And, make sure to use books and other prep materials designed for the current version of the test.
+Many cost between $10 and $20 each.
+These books provide a lot of the same kinds of tips and advice that you’d get in a prep class.
+Make sure to use books and other prep materials designed for the current version of the test.

 - For about $60 for you can take an online prep course from TestPrepSHSAT.com.
 This organization also offers free content, one-on-one tutoring for a fee, and some scholarships to cover the cost of their fees.

-- Taicoon University offers a low cost, comprehensive online SHSAT prep program.
+- Taicoon University offers a low cost, online SHSAT prep program covering math only.

 - Some community organizations offer free SHSAT prep to students.
 Check our Free Programs section for more options and also ask organizations in your neighborhood if they offer SHSAT prep.

 - Helicon Inc, a non-profit, offers a SHSAT prep program for free to Black and Latina girls.

 - The DOE’s DREAM Program offers two free SHSAT prep programs open to New York City public school students who meet additional eligibility requirements.
 There’s a 22-month-long course open to 6th-graders and a Summer/Fall Intensive open to rising 8th-graders.

 - Be on the lookout for free practice tests.
 Some of the fee-based prep courses offer free practice exams with no obligation to sign up for their program.